sparkflows/sparkflows-docs/docs/gcp/index.rst

 GCP Guide
 =========

-Fire Insights is seamlessly integrated with Google Cloud Platform.
-With Fire Insights you can perform self-serve data processing, analytics and machine learning on Google Cloud.
+Sparkflows is seamlessly integrated with Google Cloud Platform.
+With Sparkflows you can perform self-serve data processing, analytics and machine learning on Google Cloud.

-Fire Insights integrates with Google BigQuery, GCS File System, etc.
+Sparkflows integrates with Google BigQuery, GCS File System, etc.

 .. panels::
     :container: container-lg pb-3